perseus784/Vehicle_Overtake_Double_DQN/README.md

 ***Idea:** The main idea is to learn how to do an overtaking action using Double DQN RL in a top-down view highway environment.
 Since this project uses an OpenAI Gym like format, it will be easy for anyone to modify this project their gym like environment within seconds.*

+## Prerequisites
+* Python
+* Reinforcement Learning
+* Deep Q Learning and DQNs
+* A little bit of Tensorflow

 ## Requirements
 * Python 3.7
 * Tensorflow 2.3.0